 - The issues with paperwork or spreadsheets

 We’ve all forgotten things from time to time; we’re human after all.
 But when it comes to paper-based or spreadsheet systems, the opportunity for mistakes to happen is much higher.
 Forms going missing, not using the right version of the spreadsheet, incorrect formulae, not updating the holiday calendar, deleting the spreadsheet.
 These are just some of the problems that can occur, and when it comes to the January rush, errors could lead to big problems later on.

-If you’re holiday year is restarting in January, what can you be doing now to ensure you and your systems are ready for the January Holiday Booking Season?
+If your holiday year is restarting in January, what can you be doing now to ensure you and your systems are ready for the January Holiday Booking Season?